rclone/rclone/docs/content/docs.md

 This only limits the bandwidth of the data transfer, it doesn't limit the bandwith of the directory listings etc.

+Note that the units are Bytes/s not Bits/s.
+Typically connections are measured in Bits/s - to convert divide by 8.
+For example let's say you have a 10 Mbit/s connection and you wish rclone to use half of it
+- 5 Mbit/s.
+This is 5/8 = 0.625MByte/s so you would use a `--bwlimit
+0.625M` parameter for rclone.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality